QPThree/101d1/201/read04.md

 ![Function Info](../images/functioninfo.png)

+Functions can return values as output.
+This returned value can be used in another function, printed, logged, or whatever the script calls for!

 <a name="topic4"></a>

 ## Pair Programming

 **Pair programming** is a technique used in the industry to instantaneously get feedback, review, erroe checking, and more from our peers.
 A pair of programmers will commonly share a workspace to tackle a coding issue as a team.
 In not only encourages community, teammwork, and communication, but also helps to improve your software skills.
 All of which are goals of our learning.

 1. Driver - Only one who has hands on the keyboard.

 2. Navigator - Uses words to 'drive' the driver, but is not hands on with the computer.
 Should not be writing code.